Fascination (video game)

 Fascination is an erotic thriller graphic adventure game developed by Tomahawk and published by Coktel Vision for the Amiga, Atari ST, and MS-DOS in 1991.

 Gameplay

-Fascination is a first person point and click game, the player picks up objects or interacts with the environment (activating or moving objects) using the mouse cursor.
-The player advances the plot by solving puzzles.
+Fascination is a first person point and click game.
+By moving the cursor over certain objects, they'll become highlighted, indicating that it's an item or person that the player can interact with.
+Items can also be placed in the player's inventory for later use.
+The plot is advanced by talking to other characters and solving puzzles.